Shanto57575/music-summer-camp/README.md

 4. Instructors Page:

-   - Display all instructors with their image, name, email, number of classes taken, and name of classes.
+   - Here all instructors is displayed with their image, name, email, number of classes taken, and name of classes.
    - See Classes button to view classes taught by an instructor.

 5. Classes Page:

-   - Show all approved classes with their image, name, instructor name, available seats, and price.
+   - Here all Music classes is displayed with their image, name, instructor name, available seats, and price.
    - Select Button to book a class (disabled if seats are not available or user is not logged in).
    - Highlighting class card background in red if no seats are available.

 6. Student Dashboard:

-   - Private dashboard accessible only to students.
+   - This route accessible only to students.
    - My Selected Classes section displaying classes booked by the student.
    - Relevant information, such as class details, delete button, and pay button.
    - Ability to remove selected classes by clicking the delete button.